Do You Need a Water Filter in Melbourne? Honest 2026 Answer

 5. Disinfection Byproducts (DBPs)

-When chlorine reacts with naturally occurring organic matter in water, it can form byproducts called trihalomethanes (THMs).
-These are regulated and kept within safe limits, but they’re one more reason health-conscious households choose to filter.
-Removing chlorine at the point of entry eliminates the conditions that create DBPs in the first place.
+When chlorine reacts with organic matter it can form trihalomethanes (THMs).
+These are regulated and kept within safe limits, but removing chlorine at the point of entry eliminates the conditions that create them.
+Collectively, these are why a growing number of Melbourne homeowners filter – not because the water is unsafe, but because filtered water is simply better to live with.

 The Honest Case for Getting a Water Filter in Melbourne